 Like other Wealden settlements Horsmonden grew from the increasing prosperity brought by the cloth, hopmaking and iron industries.

-Surrounded by hop gardens, orchards, farmland, ponds and woodland, Horsmonden is a tranquil haven for most of the year enjoying a number of annual local fairs.
+Surrounded by hop gardens, orchards, farmland, ponds and woodland, Horsmonden is a tranquil haven for most of the year.

-The Summer Fair, Gypsy Horse Fair and Cricket and Beer Festival will delight the visitor in their vibrancy and local traditions celebrating the heritage of the area.
+The Summer Fair, Gypsy Horse Fair and Cricket and Beer Festival will delight the visitor in their vibrancy and local traditions in celebration of the local heritage.